cpjobling/eg-150-textbook/signals_and_systems/elementary_signals/index.md

 +++ {"slideshow": {"slide_type": "notes"}}

-Note that, so that it can be plotted, Matlab defines the *Heaviside function* slightly differently from the mathematically ideal unit step:
+Note that, so that it can be plotted, MATLAB defines the *Heaviside function* slightly differently from the mathematically ideal unit step:

 $$\mathrm{heaviside}(t) = \left\{ {\begin{array}{*{20}{c}}
 {0\quad t < 0}\\